Goods imported from outside the EU require you to pay import duty and VAT, and make a declaration to customs.

 Imports may be liable to import duty, depending on the classification of the goods and where they come from.
 Your goods might also be liable to additional duties such as anti-dumping duties.
 See the guide on anti-dumping and countervailing duties.

 You can pay a reduced or zero rate of import duty on imports of certain goods from some countries, though there may be a limited annual quota.
 You usually need to provide documentary proof showing where the imports originated from.
-See the guide on rules of origin.
-Find out how to access Tariff quotas on the Europa website.
+See the guide on rules of origin and find out how to access Tariff quotas on the Europa website.

 Goods are not normally released by HMRC until you have paid all the charges due.
 However, you can defer payment.